CHAPTER 6

 2611 Exceptions to Bidding Requirements for Purchases Other Than for Public Projects.

-Except as otherwise provided by law, the following purchases of materials, services, supplies and equipment shall not require compliance with the bidding requirements of this Chapter:
+Except as otherwise provided by law, the following purchases of materials, supplies, equipment, services, and professional services shall not require compliance with the bidding requirements of this Chapter:

 (a) Informal Purchases.
-Any contract for a purchase of less than $25,000 shall be let in accordance with the procedures established herein.
-Contract requirements shall not be artificially divided so as to constitute separate purchases under this Section.
+Any purchase with an estimated amount per purchase matter and contractor/vendor of $75,000 or less shall be let in accordance with the procedures established herein.
+Purchases shall not be artificially divided so as to constitute separate purchases under this Section.

-(1) Bidding shall not be required for individual purchases of materials, supplies, equipment, and services of an estimated value of less than $5,000.
-The Purchasing Manager shall adopt administrative rules and procedures for making individual purchases of less than $5,000.
+(1) Bidding shall not be required for individual purchases of materials, supplies, equipment, services or professional services of an estimated value of $15,000 or less.
+The Purchasing Manager shall adopt administrative rules and procedures for making individual purchases of $15,000 or less.
 These administrative rules and procedures shall include the requirement to prepare and maintain written records adequate to document the procurement, properly account for the funds expended, and facilitate an audit of such purchases.

-(2) So far as practical, for any purchase costing $5,000 or more and less than $25,000, at least three (3) vendors shall be solicited to submit price quotations by use of sealed bidding methods, electronic facsimile, or electronic mail.
-This solicitation requirement may be met if price quotations have been sought through prices listed on a vendor’s Internet website; provided, that the Purchasing Manager reviews and approves such pricing.
+(3) So far as practical, for any purchase with an estimated amount per purchase matter and contractor/vendor greater than $25,000 and less than $75,000, at least three (3) vendors shall be solicited to submit written price quotations.
+As an example only, this solicitation requirement may be met if price quotations have been sought through prices listed on a vendor’s internet website; provided, that the Purchasing Manager reviews and approves such pricing.
 Award shall be made to the responsive and responsible vendor who offers the lowest acceptable quotation that best meets the needs of the City.
-The names of vendors submitting quotations, their respective local addresses and principal places of business, and the date and amount of each quotation shall be recorded and maintained as a public record.
+The names of vendors submitting quotations, the respective local addresses and principal places of business, and the date and amount of each quotation shall be recorded and maintained as a public record.

 (b) Competitive Proposals.
-When the Purchasing Manager determines that conditions are inappropriate for the use of competitive bidding or that sealed bidding is infeasible or contrary to the best interests of the City, a contract may be entered by use of the competitive proposal method.
+When the Purchasing Manager determines that sealed bidding is inappropriate, infeasible or contrary to the best interests of the City, a purchase may be made using the competitive proposal method.
 The facts supporting such a determination shall be recorded and maintained as a public record.

 (1) Request for Proposals and Request for Qualifications.
 The Purchasing Manager shall issue or approve a request for proposals or qualifications describing the qualifications, services or product to be procured, the format which proposals shall follow, the elements proposals shall contain, other appropriate requirements, and a statement of the time and place for the receipt and opening of sealed proposals.
 The request for proposals or qualifications shall identify all significant evaluation criteria and the procedures to be used for evaluation and selection for negotiation and/or contract award.